anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecture_08_localization/UI_Lecture_08_Localization.md

 and we don't want volatile and fragile tests. so we are setting the value for right key not the localized value.

+## So FeedViewController tests are actually intergration tests.

+It test whole composition of Feed UI and the presentation.